ekusuma/handin240/README.md

 3. Student runs our handin script, as they now do.
 The script is a python program.
 We envision lots of cool things that this script will eventually do.
-4. Student discovers there is a new file in the AFS directory — a PDF file with a name like HW3_code.pdf.
-This file is a “pretty” version of their code files.
+4. Student discovers there is a new file in the AFS directory - a PDF file with a name like `HW3_code.pdf`.
+This file is a "pretty" version of their code files.
-5. Student copies HWX_code.pdf to a local machine, where the “PDFed” file exists.
+5. Student copies `HWX_code.pdf` to a local machine, where the "PDFed" file exists.
 6. Student goes to gradescope and submits each file to a separate homework assignment: HW3 and HW3-code, for instance.